 Matthew Burns, Interim CEO (Co-Founder & General Counsel)

-Matt was a Co-Founder of Isolation Network, Inc., and is currently the Company’s General Counsel.
+Matt was a Co-Founder of Test Isolation Website, and is currently the Company’s General Counsel.
 He oversees the Legal & Business Affairs, Corporate Development and Human Resources groups, as well as mergers & acquisitions and equity & debt financing.
 He previously also served as the Company’s Chief Operating Officer and was instrumental in the closing of several private equity rounds, including investments by Shamrock Capital and Universal Music Group, and the acquisition of Fontana Distribution LLC.

 Before working as an executive, Matt worked as a corporate lawyer from 1995 until 2002.
 He has worked on dozens of mergers, acquisitions, private equity financings and IPOs as both company and underwriters’ counsel during his career.
 Matt received his law degree, magna cum laude, from Stetson University in 1995 and his B.A. in Finance, summa cum laude, from the University of South Florida in 1992.

 Vinnie is the Chief Operating Officer of Test Isolation Website He was previously Executive Vice President of Digital Logistics for Universal Music Group (UMG), the world’s largest music label, where he worked for over two decades.
 Among other roles, Vinnie was UMG’s primary architect of the global infrastructure used to deliver digital content for both promotional and commercial exploitation.
 He has also served as Vice Chair of the Digital Entertainment Group’s Digital Supply Chain Committee for the major film studios.
 He previously served as Chairman of Isolation Network from 2008 to 2012.